ryanstraits/ryanstraits.github.io/_pages/part-5-forever-summer.md

 I think we see pictures of ourselves as babies and think that these early stages of life must last forever.
 We think this period of life raising kids is so long because it _felt_ so long to us growing up.

-Hear me out, my friends, this is the fastest I've felt my life flying by and no matter what I try to do to hack my time, I can't slow it down.
+But hear me out, my friends: this is the fastest I've ever felt my life flying by and no matter what I try to do to hack my time, I can't slow it down.
 So <a href="http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html" target="blank">all that talk earlier about cherishing life right now</a>, about slowing it down, I have to confess:

 It doesn't work.

 At least not when it comes to my kids.
 They are growing faster than my synapses can process.
 And it breaks my heart.

-My children are still so young.
-But there are moments when the light hits them a certain way as they're sleeping, or the shadows stretch across their faces while they're playing and they somehow look a year or two older.
-And I can't help it, the future comes flooding in with a flurry of instances all at once.
+My children are still so young, but there are moments when the light hits them a certain way as they're sleeping, or the shadows stretch across their faces while they're playing and somehow my brain projects them to be a year or two older than they are.
+And I can't help it, the future comes flooding in as a flurry of instances flash by me all at once.
 Like I accidentally sat on the remote and jammed the fast-forward button.

 And I can't take it, it overwhelms me.
 I know these times are fleeting.
 And I'm absolutely helpless to stop them.
 I can shout, I can grit my teeth, I can hold on to them so, so tightly.
-But nothing I do will bring today back.
+But nothing I do will bring back today.

 My little girl and baby boy are never going to be as little as they were today.